Pediatricians warn of homemade baby formula dangers amid shortages

-OKLAHOMA CITY (KFOR) – Baby formula shortages are forcing parents to get creative to feed their children, but experts warn that trying to make a homemade version of the scarce powder can be dangerous.
+OKLAHOMA CITY, Okla.
+(KFOR) – Baby formula shortages are forcing parents to get creative to feed their children, but experts warn that trying to make a homemade version of the scarce powder can be dangerous.

 “Do not feed your baby homemade formula,” Kansas pediatrician Natasha Burgert tweeted Thursday.
 “Talk to your pediatrician for advice and options.”